aaossa/Computer-Security-Algorithms/README.md

 * **Ps and Qs** RSA keys generated with one critical weakness

+* **Factoring RSA With CRT Optimization** Recover a RSA private key when an optimization goes wrong

 * **Intro to Hashing** Hashing is a vital concept in cryptography

 * **Intro to PGP** Can you use PGP programatically?